US-Department-of-the-Treasury/tdds/README.md

 Our names derive from U.S. Web Design System(USWDS) CSS naming conventions.
 This helps us with developer handoffs.

 Please note that our team uses Sketch.
-We've translated TDDS into Adobe XD and Figma, but don't maintain the files as of April 2023.
+We've translated TDDS to Adobe XD and Figma, but do not maintain the files as of April 2023.